siegesmund/SwiftDDP/README.md

 }
 ```

-#### Change subscription parameters and unsubscribe from a subscription
+#### Change the subscription's parameters and manage your subscription with unsubscribe
 ```swift

 // Suppose you want to subscribe to a list of all cities and towns near a specific major city